better-internet/radworks-docs/docs/radicle.md

 sidebar_label: What is Radicle?
 ---

-Radicle is decentralized code collaboration network built on open protocols 🌱.
+Radicle is a decentralized code collaboration network built on open protocols 🌱.
 It enables developers to collaborate on code without relying on trusted intermediaries.
 Radicle was designed to provide similar functionality to centralized code collaboration platforms — or "forges" — while retaining Git’s peer-to-peer nature, building on what made distributed